braschke/PleiadesUserDocumentation/faq.md

 title: "Frequently Answered Questions"
 ---

-In case of questions, please contact us at [pleiades@uni-wuppertal.de]{mailto:pleiades@uni-wuppertal.de}.
+In case of questions, please contact us at pleiades@uni-wuppertal.de.

 **Q:** Can I get access to the cluster?
 **A:**